QuasiIdeas/BunchOfQuasiIdeas/Time capsule project.md

 The presence of a radio beacon in the capsule. <br>
 **Network support:** Each pod must have its own unique IP address and be able to communicate with other pods over the air
 <br>

+### The importance of LLM for summurising and compressing human knowledge
+A Large Language Model (LLM) is a type of artificial intelligence (AI) model that is trained on a large dataset of text to generate language outputs that are coherent and natural-sounding.
+One of the key benefits of LLMs is their ability to generate text that is contextually appropriate and coherent, even when given only a vague prompt or a small amount of input.
+This makes them useful for applications such as content generation, language translation, and text summarization, among others

 # Communication time capsules with a base on Mars.
 A future option is possible in which the base on Mars will exist, and there will be no civilization on Earth.